S3-working-group/s3-practical-guide/docs/principle-equivalence.md

 ---
 title: "The Principle of Equivalence"
-next_page_title: "The Principle of Transparency "
+next_page_title: "The Principle of Transparency"
 next_page_url: "principle-transparency.html"
 prev_page_title: "The Principle of Continuous Improvement"
 prev_page_url: "principle-continuous-improvement.html"